sogno-platform/dpsim/docs/hugo/content/en/docs/Models/Synchronous Generator Regulators/index.md

     </figcaption>
 </figure>
 </center>
 The control diagram of this is depicted in Fig. 3.
-It can be observed as a simplified version of the DC1 type exciter which is componsed only by the regulator, the amplifier and an optional transducer.
-To discretize the lead-lag compensator using using forward euler it is better to split this block into two parallel blocks as depicted in Fig. 4.
+It can be observed as a simplified version of the DC1 type exciter which is composed only by the regulator, the amplifier and an optional transducer.
+To discretize the lead-lag compensator using forward euler it is better to split this block into two parallel blocks as depicted in Fig. 4.
 <center>
 <figure margin=20%>
     <img src="./images/ExciterStatic_split.drawio.svg" width=70% alt="Exciter static split">